Eastern Siberia and the Russian Far East are top priority regions for Gazprom in the long term.

 Phase 2 starts, providing for the comprehensive development of the Piltun-Astokhskoye and Lunskoye fields.

-Gazprom joined the Sakhalin II project.
+Gazprom joins the Sakhalin II project.

 The first Russian LNG plant is commissioned in Sakhalin.
 The design capacity of its two production trains is 9.6 million tons of LNG per year.